AdobeDocs/workfront.de-DE/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/use-aem-workflows.md

 >[!NOTE]
 >
->Da verknüpfte Ordner beim Erstellen des Projekts erstellt werden, ist die Bearbeitung des Workflows „Verknüpfter Ordner“ für ein vorhandenes Projekt ineffektiv.
+>Because linked folders are created when the project is created, editing the linked folder workflow on an existing project is ineffective.
 Das Bearbeiten dieser Werte beim Erstellen eines Projekts funktioniert erwartungsgemäß.

 So bearbeiten Sie den Workflow für verknüpfte Ordner: